Bernard B. Jacobs Theatre: Site

-The Bernard B. Jacobs Theatre is at 242 West 45th Street, on the south side between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The nearly rectangular land lot covers 9,275 ft2, with a frontage of 88.17 ft on 44th Street and a depth of 100.42 ft.
+The Bernard B. Jacobs Theatre is at 242 West 45th Street, on the south side between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The nearly rectangular land lot covers 9,275 ft2, with a frontage of 88.17 ft on 44th Street and a depth of 100.42 ft.
 The Golden Theatre shares the city block with the Row NYC Hotel to the west.
 It adjoins six other theaters: the Gerald Schoenfeld and Booth to the east, the Broadhurst and Shubert to the southeast, the Majestic to the south, and the Golden to the west.
 Other nearby structures include the Music Box Theatre and Imperial Theatre to the north; the New York Marriott Marquis to the northeast; One Astor Plaza to the east; and Sardi's restaurant, the Hayes Theater, and the St. James Theatre one block south.

 The Jacobs is part of the largest concentration of Broadway theaters on a single block.
 The adjoining block of 45th Street is also known as George Abbott Way, and foot traffic on the street increases box-office totals for the theaters there.
 The Majestic, Masque (Golden), and Royale (Jacobs) theaters and the Lincoln Hotel (Row NYC Hotel) had all been developed concurrently.
 The site of all four buildings had previously occupied by twenty brownstone residences.
 The site was part of the Astor family estate from 1803 to 1922, when it was sold to Henry Claman.
 The plots collectively measured 200 ft wide along Eighth Avenue, 240 ft along 44th Street, and 250 ft along 45th Street.